anthemion-org/ogle-web/README.md

 - Allows additional methods to be added without restructuring the factory.

 The class does expose private data that could have been hidden in a closure, but private variables are marked with underscores in this project, and it’s not hard to remember that they are off-limits.
-The fact is: class implementations are always easier to understand, and often easier to maintain.
+In this case, at least, the class implementation is easier to understand, and easier to maintain.

+Some class advantages can be faked, to an extent, with plain objects.
+	Record names
+	Factory methods
+		Comments

+[todo] Define 'record'
+	Identify parameters types in comments
+	Always factory functions
+		Comment contents there

 ### Constructors and function overloading